cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

         SOCK_STREAM     Provides sequenced, reliable, two-way, connection-based byte streams.
 An out-of-band data transmission mechanism may be supported.

-        The  protocol  specifies  a  particular  protocol  to  be used with the socket.
+        The  protocol  specifies  the one  to  be used with the socket.
 Normally only a single protocol exists to support a particular socket  type within a given protocol family, in which case protocol can be specified as 0.
 ```

 Our C code is: